 Over the course of many weeks, our introductory class help you slowly to build strength, flexibility, and most importantly, great technique.

 This class is perfect if you’re new to yoga, lapsed for a couple years, or wanting a more solid foundation in alignment.
-Fundamentals of Yoga is offered twice a week as a 6 week series class.
 You need to register for the series ahead of time.

 Fundamentals of Yoga